Thursday, October 28, 2021

 puzzled as a curse

-by myths that lurk in its flaws:
+by what lurks in its flaws:

-yet awakens harm.
+and yet awakens harm.

-plumes of comets
+comets

-strum the starry harps and lyres;
+strum starry harps and lyres with their plumes,

-and yet sweet night falters, too,
+and yet the sweet night too falters,

-past so many scarred ghosts,
+past so many scarred ghosts.

 ===============================